-10.7.1.1.1.
-Informed consent
+10.7.1.1.1 Informed consent

 The participant will have informed consent taken as described in Section 10.3, before proceeding to the final eligibility check component of D0 visit.
 A video presentation of the aims of the study and all tests to be carried out may be screened to an audience or accessed remotely before informed consent is taken.
-This will be pitched at a level which should generally be Com-COV3 Protocol
+This will be pitched at a level which should generally be comprehensible to the youngest participants.
+Individually, each volunteer and parent/legal guardian (if applicable) will have the opportunity to question an appropriately trained and delegated researcher before signing the assent/consent form.

-10.7.1.1.2.
-Final eligibility check D0
+10.7.1.1.2 Final eligibility check D0